-Special notice: There will be no September Candlelight Concert.
+Special notice: There will be no Candlelight Concert in October.
+See you in November with Michael David, harpist.

 Trinity United Methodist Church has sponsored The Candlelight Concert Series for the past 15 years.
 Our venue is hosted in our sanctuary on the 4th Thursday of each month (3rd Thursday, November & December).
 Trinity UMC is the oldest church in the Port Townsend area, established in 1854 and built in 1871.
 We are located in the “uptown” area of Port Townsend on Taylor Street.
 Although a smaller congregation, our music program thrives.
 The church is fortunate to have two wonderful organs: a 1902 Mudler Tracker Pipe Organ (Romantic style) as well as an 18th century (emulation) of a Silbermann Baroque style Pipe Organ.
 In addition we have a superb Czechoslovakian Petrof Grand Piano that can be used to accompany our performing artists.
 Our sanctuary is ideal for concerts ranging up to 150 attendees.
 Our performers have given us many compliments regarding our superb acoustics – both vocal and instrument performances.